kspc0/helmholtz-x-TFD/README.md

 ### Examine Input Functions
 to examine the input functions h,w,T,rho,c and the free form deformation field, run the function `write_input_function()` and examine .xdmf files using paraview
 ### Figures
-to access, modify and print figures from the `data_fig*.txt` files use this link to create an isolated environment for the jupyter notebooks:
+to access, modify and print figures from the `data_fig*.txt` files with the jupyter notebooks `Fig*.ipynb` -> use this link to create an isolated browser environment:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kspc0/helmholtz-x-TFD/HEAD)
  (loading this might take a while)
 changes made in this environment will not apply to the repository and will get lost when closing the browser session

 also, to reproduce the figures from scratch, you can run: